th7mo/th7mo.com/networkmanager.md

 # NetworkManager
-> The references to external resources need to be replaced with a tested guide.

-NetworkManager is a program for connecting to internet.
+[NetworkManager](https://networkmanager.dev) is a program for connecting to internet.
 It is only needed for wireless connnections.
 For an ethernet connection dhcpcd is sufficient.